nevermined-io/app_docs/docs/tutorials/ai/11-huggingface.md

 In the New Endpoint formulary, you have to introduce the name of the repository where you have implemented your model.
 Also you need to choose the Cloud Provider (you can leave the default one).

-You can pick a small Instance type, instead of the medium one, to keep the cost low (You can see the estimate cost per hour at the bottom of the screen).
+You can pick a small Instance type, instead of the medium one, to keep the cost low (You can see the estimated cost per hour at the bottom of the screen).
 Take into account that this also implies that the execution time will be longer.

 ![Create new Inference Endpoint](/images/tutorials/11-06-new-endpoint-form.png)

 In the *Advanced Configuration* section you can find some useful configuration.
-For instance you can enable the *Automatic Scale-to-Zero* option so the endpoint will be effectively paused  where is no activity (You can pause and resume your endpoint manually as well).
+For instance you can enable the *Automatic Scale-to-Zero* option so the endpoint will be effectively paused where there is no activity (You can pause and resume your endpoint manually as well).
 The time the endpoint is paused won't be billed.

 ![Advanced Configuration](/images/tutorials/11-07-advanced-config.png)

-Once you finish to set all the configuration, click in the *Create Endpoint* button, and the Inference Endoint will be initialized.
+Once you finish to set all the configuration, click in the *Create Endpoint* button, and the Inference Endpoint will be initialized.
 ![Inference Endpoint Initializing](/images/tutorials/11-08-initializing.png)

-After a few minutes you will see your Inference Endpoint running and the screen will show you the URL where is located.
+After a few minutes you will see your Inference Endpoint running and the screen will show you the URL where it is located.

 ![Inference Endpoint Created](/images/tutorials/11-09-endpoint-created.png)